-One of the key elements of knowing how to ride a balance bike is to be under control at all times.
+One of the key elements of knowing How to ride a balance bike is to be under control at all times?
 The component that matters the most is the ability of the infant to come to a halt when needed.
-If you want to teach your child how to brake on a balance bike, these are the tips to follow.
+If you want to teach your child how to brake on a balance bike, these are the following tips.

 How to Stop On a Balance Bike

 At first, this may seem weird to you.
 If you grasp common sense, you are inclined to think you must use brakes whenever you need to stop.
 Contrary to your belief, try to notice how many children plant their feet on the ground to stop the bike instead of using the brakes.
 You will be astonished the next time you are at a playground.

 Another defining factor is age.
 Children younger than 18 months old should go for brakeless bikes.
 This is because kids this age are more likely to drag their feet on the ground than actually use brakes.
 This happens out of instinct.